arindam0310018/03-Jan-2025-DevOps__Mastering-Loops-in-Azure-DevOps/01-The-Art-of-Iteration-Starting-the-Cycle/README.md

+# The Art of Iteration: Starting the Cycle:-

 Greetings my fellow Technology Advocates and Specialists.

 This is the __Chapter #1__ of my __Mastering Loops in Azure DevOps__ Series.